Manage your drone business with PilotLedger — the all-in-one platform for commercial UAS operators.

 ImprisonmentUp to 5 years

-EnforcementCounty Prosecutors, Washington State Patrol, Local Police
+EnforcementCounty Prosecutors, Washington State Patrol, Local Law Enforcement

 Second-degree voyeurism by drone (RCW 9A.44.115)